wondering-packet/learning-vault/Git/Exercises/E006b - Recovering Commits.md

-We will be breaking this down into 2 scenarios:
+We will be breaking this down into 3 scenarios:
-1.
+1. You made some commits (good ones) then you made some bad commits accidentally - Now you want to restore your work to how it was when good commits were made.